MatheusCordeiroP/MatheusCordeiroP/README.md

  - 🔨 Currently, I'm focused on studying, but I'm open to job opportunities.
  - 📚 I hold a degree as a Digital Game Technologist from Facens.
  - 🏡 Currently utilizing technologies like ReactJS, NodeJS, TypeScript, and SQL.
-(Also C# and Unity occasionally.)
+(Also C# and GDScript occasionally.)
  - 🌱 I plan to learn a bit more about Python in the future.
  - 🎨 When not programming, you'll likely find me: Playing board or card games, drawing, or delving into some highly specific scientific topic that probably won't have practical uses in my life.